Game Theory in Cosmology: Introduction

 Beyond these component mysteries lies a subtler class of phenomena involving gravitational memory and dynamically induced effects. \textit{Persistence} effects in large-scale structure refer to how cosmic evolution retains information about initial conditions longer than ideal models assume.
 The web-like structure of the universe — with its filaments, walls, and voids — encodes a remarkably detailed fossil record of primordial density fluctuations and subsequent gravitational dynamics.
 Gravitational memory effects and dynamically induced preferences emerge when gravitational interactions select particular configurations from initially Boltzmann-weighted distributions.
 Such alignment effects shape cosmic structure and may constrain modified gravity theories or dark matter properties beyond those accessible through traditional clustering statistics.
 These subtle phenomena of persistence exemplify how gravity's cumulative effects give rise to emergent structures that encode rich information about fundamental physics. \\

 To address these concerns, we present a perspective that accounts for persistence effects in a novel manner by using game theory.
 One might wonder how game theory applies to cosmology.
 It may seem rather far-fetched.
 However, as we demonstrate, there is a surprisingly close connection via the concept of persistence.
 Game theory is concerned with predicting the behavior of \textit{goal-driven} agents that, by their very nature of incessantly pursuing goals, exhibit persistent behavior.
-This persistence results in constrained behavior - i.e., persistent agents do not explore the entire phase space but only a part of it.
+This persistence results in constrained behavior, where persistent agents do not explore the entire phase space but only a subset of it.
 Thus, persistence implies \textit{latent constraints} on the dynamics and evolution of agents.
-Game theory offers us a new way to model persistence mathematically as constraints on possible collective behaviors.
+Game theory provides a new approach to modeling persistence mathematically as constraints on possible collective behaviors.
 It is in this sense that we use the word `game' in our theory of cosmology. \\

 In particular, we use a novel game-theoretic framework, \textit{statistical teleodynamics}, originally developed to model the collective behavior of millions of goal-driven agents in biology, ecology, economics, and sociology~\cite{Venkat2025activematter,venkat2017book,venkat2025social}.
 Statistical teleodynamics is a synthesis of the fundamental principles of the theory of potential games~\cite{monderer1996potential, sandholm2010population} and those of statistical mechanics.
 The name originates from the Greek word \textit{telos}, meaning `goal'.
 Just as the dynamical behavior of gas molecules in a container is driven by thermal agitation (hence \textit{thermo}dynamics), the dynamics of active agents is driven by their persistent pursuit of goals, and hence \textit{teleo}dynamics.
 This theory applies to three kinds of goal-driven agents: (i) \textit{intentionally} persistent (e.g., humans), (ii) \textit{instinctively} persistent (e.g., bacteria, ants, birds), and (iii) \textit{intrinsically} persistent (e.g., active colloids, galaxies).
 In the limiting case of goal-free entities, such as gas molecules in a container, this theory reduces to the familiar results of statistical mechanics. \\